Things to do in Nisyros: a practical guide to the volcanic island

 Swim at Nisyros beaches

-Chochlaki beach
+Chochlaki Beach

 Chochlaki (Greek: Χοχλάκοι) is the closest beach to Mandraki.
 The paved path between Mandraki and Chochlaki is beautiful and offers tremendous views over Gyali and Kos.
 The beach is unique: it consists of black volcanic stones inside and outside the sea.
-It might be hard to lay on a towel or get into the sea, however, it’s one of the most beautiful places you can find in Greece.
+It might be hard to lie on a towel or get into the sea; however, it’s one of the most beautiful places you can find in Greece.
 Sea shoes are recommended, and you should keep an eye on the currents: Chochlakoi always seems to have waves.

 Lyes beach

-Lyes beach is located on the other side of the island, and it’s a stunning location.
+Lyes Beach is located on the other side of the island, and it’s a stunning location.
 Although Nisyros is a green island, the landscape becomes barren on this side.
 Since Nisyros is a volcanic island, you can’t expect white sand: the color palette is darker, and pebbles are everywhere.
 However, at Lyes, you can easily lie down and enjoy a day at the beach.
 It has crystal clear waters, and it gets deep quickly.

 There’s a small taverna straight before Lyes, where you can have delicious food and buy daily provisions.
 In general, Lyes is not a single beach but a complex of smaller bays and beaches spanning almost 3 kilometers.
 The nicest beaches are around the small taverna, but if you prefer being completely alone, pick a spot and enjoy the sea.